Approved by the Raise the Bar Committee on January 9, 2017

 Approved by the Public Policy Committee on January 27, 2017

-Adopted by the Executive Committee of the Board of Direction on October 5, 2014
+Adopted by the Board of Direction on March 17, 2017

-The American Society of Civil Engineers (ASCE) supports the attainment of an engineering body of knowledge for entry into the practice of engineering at the professional level, i.e., practice as a licensed professional engineer, through appropriate engineering education and experience, and validation by passing the licensure examinations.
+The American Society of Civil Engineers (ASCE) supports the attainment of an the Civil Engineering Body of Knowledge for entry into the practice of civil engineering at the professional level, i.e., practice professional engineer, through appropriate engineering education and experience, and validation by passing the licensure examinations.
 To that end, ASCE supports an increase in the amount of engineering education, such that the requirements for licensure would comprise a combination of:

 - a baccalaureate degree in civil engineering;